Recoskie/JDasm/docs/Basics.md

 <br />

-The decimal point can be placed anywhere in your integer number.
-Allowing fractional arithmetic.
+The decimal point can be placed anywhere in your integer number, allowing fractional arithmetic.

 <br />